Abstaina44/website-footer/README.md

-This contants web footer with it social media links
+This contains web footer with it social media links